wagtail/wagtail/docs/reference/settings.rst

 (boolean, default ``False``)

-When set to ``True``, Wagtail's internationalisation features will be enabled.
+When set to ``True``, Wagtail's internationalisation features will be enabled:

-For example:

 .. code-block:: python